-Our consolidated financial statements include the consolidated accounts of GCI and its wholly owned subsidiaries, The Alaska Wireless Network, LLC ("AWN") of which we owned a two-third interest through February 2, 2015 when we purchased the remaining one-third interest, and four variable interest entities ("VIEs") for which we are the primary beneficiary after providing certain loans and guarantees.
-These VIEs are Terra GCI Investment Fund, LLC ("TIF"), Terra GCI 2 Investment Fund, LLC ("TIF"), Terra GCI 2 Investment Fund, LLC ("TIF 2"), Terra GCI 2-USB Investment Fund, LLC ("TIF 2-USB") and Terra GCI 3 Investment Fund, LLC ("TIF 3").
+Our consolidated financial statements include the consolidated accounts of GCI and its wholly owned subsidiaries, The Alaska Wireless Network, LLC ("AWN") of which we owned a two-third interest through February 2, 2015 when we purchased the remaining one-third interest, and seven variable interest entities ("VIEs") for which we are the primary beneficiary after providing certain loans and guarantees.
+These VIEs are as follows:

+- Terra GCI Investment Fund, LLC ("TIF")

+- Terra GCI 2 Investment Fund, LLC ("TIF 2")

+- Terra GCI 2-USB Investment Fund, LLC ("TIF 2-USB")

+- Terra GCI 3 Investment Fund, LLC ("TIF 3")

+- Twain Investment Fund 210, LLC ("TIF 4")

+- Terra GCI 5 Investment Fund 1, LLC ("TIF 5-1")

+- Terra GCI 5 Investment Fund 2, LLC ("TIF 5-2")

 We also include in our consolidated financial statements non-controlling interests in consolidated subsidiaries for which our ownership is less than 100 percent.
 All significant intercompany transactions between non-regulated affiliates of our company are eliminated.
 Intercompany transactions generated between regulated and non-regulated affiliates of our company are not eliminated in consolidation.